KryptoniteWP/wp-udemy/readme.txt

 = Version 1.0.8 (1st December 2017) =
 * New: Price reductions now show up inside course boxes
 * New: Added support for Google Accelerated Mobile Pages (AMP)
-* Improvement: Cleanup shortcode output in order to prevent unwanted breaks and empty paragraphs
+* Tweak: Cleanup shortcode output in order to prevent unwanted breaks and empty paragraphs
-* Improvement: Optimized course data handling in order to reduce the amount of data to be stored in database
+* Tweak: Optimized course data handling in order to reduce the amount of data to be stored in database
-* Improvement: Optimized styles handling
+* Tweak: Optimized styles handling
 * Fix: Placing shortcodes in page builders might lead into into PHP warnings
 * Fix: In some cases the plugin styles were not loaded
 * WordPress v4.9.1 compatibility